bostoncleek/ergodic_exploration/README.md

 ### Mutual Information
 In the case of the occupancy grid mutual information is the expected information gain at each grid cell.
 The `feature/sportdeath_mi` branch computes it using the Fast Continuous Mutual Information (FCMI) algorithm presented in [3].
 This is accomplished by simulating a 360 degree range finder.

-Bellow the robot explores the atrium using mutual information as the target distribution show in the upper left.
+Below the robot explores the atrium using mutual information as the target distribution show in the upper left.
 The dark areas represent more mutual information.
 After the robot has fully explored the space the mutual information is zero.

 See the [full video](https://youtu.be/iYFPkeTlLi4) in real time.